triton-inference-server/server/docs/metrics.rst

 accessing the endpoint, and are not pushed or published to any remote server.

-The inference server -\\-allow-metrics=false option can be used to disable metric reporting and the -\\-metrics-port option can be used to select a different port.
+The Triton -\\-allow-metrics=false option can be used to disable all metric reporting and -\\-allow-gpu-metrics=false can be used to disable just the GPU Utilization and GPU Memory metrics.
+The -\\-metrics-port option can be used to select a different port.

 The following table describes the available metrics.